 Tip: Don't - Use vinegar!
 Vinegar doesn't remove coffee oils the way a professionally formulated coffee machine cleaner does.
 Do - Use a cleaning solution that will remove oils, stains and break down grime.

 Invest in some real, fresh coffee

-Pre-filled coffee capsules can often contain added flavour enhancers (think dehydrated powders or concentrates) to give the illusion of a "stronger" coffee.
+Pre-filled coffee capsules can often contain added flavour enhancers (think dehydrated powders or concentrates) to give the impression of a "stronger" coffee.
 There is still some public misconception around flavour intensity and caffeine content - a stronger flavoured pod coffee does not necessarily equate to higher caffeine content!